-That said, things haven’t gone so well lately for Big Blue.
-The Giants finished the 2021 season with a 4-12 overall record and last in the NFC East.
-It was the franchise’s fifth straight losing season.
-New York, though, added two premier rookies with the acquisitions of DE Kayvon Thibodeaux and OT Evan Neal in the 2022 NFL draft, which could help shore up some holes and allow the Giants to break through in 2022.
+While things hadn’t gone well for Big Blue, 2022 may be a turning point.
+New York added two premier rookies with the acquisitions of DE Kayvon Thibodeaux and OT Evan Neal in the 2022 NFL draft, which helped shore up some holes and elevate the Giants back to the playoffs.

 See below for how to bet on the Giants online in NY including real-time Giants game lines and Giants Super Bowl odds direct from top online sportsbooks.